legitaxes/sc1015-mini_assignment/README.md

 ---
 ### Question we are exploring:

-1. Which feature is correlated to salary (numerical)
+1. Which feature is correlated to salary (numerical)? and does the salary increase or decrease based on the feature?
 2. Which feature is the most significant in deciding the range of the salary? (categorical)
+3. Explore general summary of whether data science students, what are some qualities that would benefit them if they pay attention to when they are looking for a job.
-3. Salary in datascience compared to average in the world and also in singapore
+4. Salary in datascience compared to average in the world and also in singapore (not priority)
-4. Compare salaries between each `job_title`

 ---
 ### Individual Contributions:

-contributions go here
+**Data Cleaning**
+1. Create new variable to group `salary_in_usd` [completed, done by @XaviaThe2nd]
+2. Transform `experience_level` to categorical [completed, done by @legitaxes]
+3. Transform `company_size` to categorical [completed, done by @legitaxes]
+4. Transform `remote_ratio` to categorical [completed, done by @legitaxes]
+5. Transform `employment_type` to categorical [completed, done by @legitaxes]
+6. Think about how to deal with the outlier for `salary_in_usd`
+   - Outliers are labeled with 'outlier' in new feature called `salary_outliers` & `salary_group` [done by @XaviaThe2nd]
+   - Ommit outliers *(not yet decided)*
+   - Create category to overcome outliers [done by @XaviaThe2nd]

 ---
 ### References